voxpupuli/puppet-proxysql/REFERENCE.md

 Valid values: `1`, `0`

-Defines if the Query Rule is multiplex or not
+Defines if the Query Rule is multiplex or not.
+This means that if the same query is executed multiple times, only the first one will be sent to the backend, and the result will be returned to all clients.
+This is useful for queries that are executed very often, and return the same result, like "SELECT 1".'

 Default value: `undef`